korayyenal/korayyenal/README.md

 <h1 align="center">Hi 👋, I'm Koray</h1>

-I'm a 26 years old Data Science master's student based in Montréal, QC.
+I'm a 27-year-old Data Science master's student based in Montréal, QC.
 In the past, I worked as an analytical consultant intern at Google, working with gaming and telecom industries.
-Currently you'll find me doing ML projects, or writing movie reviews on letterboxd.
+Currently, you'll find me doing ML projects, or writing movie reviews on letterboxd.

-- 👯 I’m looking to collaborate on ML projects with applications in music, cinema, or video games.
+- 👯 I’m looking to collaborate on ML projects with applications in banking, or video games.
 - ⚡ Fun fact: My name means "coral reef" in French and "red moon" in Turkish.
 - 📫 Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/koray-yenal/) or via my [email](mailto:koray.yenal@hec.ca).